vijayvenkatesanv/Human-Activity-Recognition-LSTM/README.md

 # Human-Activity-Recognition-LSTM
 This project uses MATLAB to classify six human activities from mobile accelerometer data.
 LSTM and BiLSTM models were trained, with BiLSTM showing better overall performance.

+Summary of My LSTM-Based Human Activity Signal Classification Using MATLAB In this project, I implemented a complete workflow for classifying human activity using Long Short-Term Memory (LSTM) networks in MATLAB.
+The classification task involved recognizing six activities—sitting, standing, lying, walking, walking upstairs, and walking downstairs—based on time-series accelerometer signals collected from smartphones.
+The dataset contained triaxial acceleration data sampled at 50 Hz from 30 participants.

+I began by loading the humanActivity.mat file, which included 661,056 samples representing concatenated recordings from all subjects.
+I extracted the X-axis component of the accelerometer signal for simplicity and processed it further.
+For signal labeling, I used MATLAB’s Signal Labeler App, where I imported a portion of the signal, defined label categories (like "Standing", "Walking", etc.), and assigned labels to specific regions based on their time indices.
+After completing the labeling process for a subset, I loaded a pre-labeled full dataset (labels.mat) to save time.

+Once the data was labeled, I moved on to signal preprocessing using the Signal Analyzer App.
+I applied a high-pass digital filter with a 0.6 Hz passband to eliminate slow-varying low-frequency components (mainly due to gravity), ensuring the signal reflected only motion-based activity.
+I then segmented the filtered signal using the buffer function to create overlapping windows of 128 samples each, with 50% overlap (64 samples).
+This resulted in 10,328 segments.

+To align the labels with the segmented signals, I used the framelbl function to assign the most frequent label to each segment (using mode consolidation).
+This produced a label vector matching the number of signal segments.
+I then partitioned the data into training (80%), validation (10%), and testing (10%) sets using splitlabels, and stored them in Xtrain, Xvalid, and Xtest, respectively, with corresponding labels in Ytrain, Yvalid, and Ytest.

+Following this, I built and configured an LSTM-based neural network using MATLAB’s Deep Network Designer App.
+I started with a sequence input layer (with input size set to 1), followed by an LSTM layer (50 hidden units), and ended with a fully connected layer, softmax, and classification layer.
+The network was designed for sequence-to-label classification, using time-distributed learning across the 128-sample segments.
+I trained the model using the training set while monitoring performance on the validation set to avoid overfitting.

+In conclusion, this end-to-end workflow—starting from signal access, labeling, filtering, buffering, label alignment, dataset partitioning, and finally deep learning model training—enabled me to accurately classify human physical activities from time-series motion data.
+This approach not only showcased the strengths of LSTM networks for temporal classification but also highlighted the capabilities of MATLAB’s integrated tools for signal processing and deep learning.